Getting Licensed After You Graduate

 Each State Board has different processes and requirements for obtaining a counseling license.
 Although graduation from a CACREP program does not guarantee you will be eligible for licensure, most states recognize what a CACREP degree contains.
 You will need to take the state’s licensure exam and complete the necessary number of post-graduate supervised hours in order to be fully licensed.

 We have provided some resources below to help you contact the right office to get answers for your state.

-For licensure as a professional counselor or mental health counselor:
+For Licensure as a professional counselor, mental health counselor, marriage, couple and family counselor and/or addictions counselor: